What Can You Do With a Nursing Degree?

-The Accreditation Commission for Education in Nursing (ACEN) provides accreditation for a wide variety of nursing programs, from practical, diploma, and associate programs all the way up through bachelor’s master’s and clinical doctoral degrees in nursing.
-ACEN accreditation carries particular value in cases where nursing schools or training programs are administered through hospitals or healthcare systems (as opposed to through traditional colleges or universities), and therefore lack regional accreditation.
+- The Accreditation Commission for Education in Nursing (ACEN) provides accreditation for a wide variety of nursing programs, from practical, diploma, and associate programs all the way up through bachelor’s, master’s, and clinical doctoral degrees in nursing.
+ACEN accreditation carries value in cases where nursing schools or training programs are administered through hospitals or healthcare systems (as opposed to traditional colleges or universities), and therefore lack regional accreditation.

 Other specialized nursing accreditation agencies to look for include:

-The easiest way to determine accreditation status is to contact your school of choice, or visit the website for any of the above accreditation agencies.
+The easiest way to determine accreditation status is to contact your school of choice, or visit the website of any of the above accreditation agencies.
 Each provides a searchable database of accredited institutions and degree programs.
-You can also take a look at the Department of Education’s database of all recognized accreditors within its purview.
+You can also look at the Department of Education’s database of all recognized accreditors within its purview.

 What Kinds of Nursing Degrees Are There?

-An Associate’s Degree in Nursing is a two–year degree.
-This is one you can typically earn through a community or online college, or a hospital–based school of nursing.
+An associate degree in nursing is a two–year degree.
+This is a program you can typically complete through a community or online college, or a hospital–based school of nursing.
 The focus of an ADN will largely be on the technical aspects of basic nursing.
-Like most associate’s degree programs, you will also pursue a parallel liberal arts curriculum.
+Like most associate degree programs, you will also pursue a parallel liberal arts curriculum.